joshtynjala/building-adobe-air-applications/updating-air-applications/index.md

 However, you can also have an installed application update itself to a new version, using the Updater class.
 (An installed application may detect that a new version is available to be downloaded and installed.)
-The Updater class includes an `update()` method that lets you point to an AIR file on the user’s computer and update to that version.
+The Updater class includes an `update()` method that lets you point to an AIR file on the user's computer and update to that version.
 Your application must be packaged as an AIR file in order to use the Updater class.
 Applications packaged as a native executable or package should use the update facilities provided by the native